-Since we started testing in 2017, our Class 8 self-driving trucks have driven in a wide variety of cities and environments, from Arizona to Texas and through California and Georgia.
-Our trucks use the same suite of custom-built sensors as our light vehicles (configured differently), benefit from our advanced self-driving software, and leverage the over 20 million miles we've self-driven on public roads, plus the over 15 billion miles we've driven in simulation.
+Since we started testing in 2017, our Class 8 autonomous trucks have driven in a wide variety of cities and environments, from Arizona to Texas and through California and Georgia.
+Our trucks use the same suite of custom-built sensors as our light vehicles (configured differently), benefit from our advanced autonomous driving software, and leverage the over 20 million miles we've driven autonomously public roads, plus the over 15 billion miles we've driven in simulation.

-Self-Driving Software Testing
+Autonomous Software Testing

-Like our hardware, our self-driving software is guided by our Safety by Design philosophy.
-We constantly and rigorously test the individual components of the software-including perception, behavior prediction, and planner as well as the software as a whole.
+Like our hardware, our autonomous driving software is guided by our Safety by Design philosophy.
+We constantly and rigorously test the individual components of the software-including perception, behavior prediction, and planner-as well as the software as a whole.